sakippes/DiscoveryDatabaseWorkshop/site/src/sections.md

 # Add Course Sections

 If you have a large course with several sections, you may wish to split your classroom data into sections to ease course management.
+Otherwise, you may skip this step.

 To do this: